Skip to content

 Applying and financing your studies

-Your application must state the timing of the studies and study leave, the form and goal of the education and study, the educational institution or other training provider, whether you need the leave to complete education you started during a previous period of study leave, and, for full-time self-study, an approved study plan.
+The request must include: the date of the studies and study leave, the form and purpose of the training and study, the educational establishment or other organiser, whether it is a continuation of training begun during a previous study leave and the approved study plan for full-time self-study.

 Postponing or discontinuing study leave

-Your employer may postpone your study leave if granting it in the period stated in your application would substantially harm your employer’s operations.
-Study leave may be postponed for a maximum of six months at a time or until the start of the next training or educational period if the training or education is arranged less frequently than every six months.
-Your employer may postpone your study leave no more than two consecutive times if the company regularly has at least five employees.
+The employer may postpone the study leave if granting it during the period specified in the application would cause significant disruption to the employer’s business.
+The leave may be deferred for a maximum of six months at a time, or until the beginning of the next training period if the training takes place at intervals of less than six months.
+The employer may postpone the period of study leave up to two consecutive times if the undertaking has at least five employees working regularly.

 Your employment relationship during and after study leave